developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.old.md

 **Support Information:**

+- Supported from: MX 7.2.

 -----
 ## AppGallery Configuration

-This *Group* is deprecated and will be discontinued in a subsequent version.
+This Group is deprecated and will be discontinued in a subsequent version.

 **Detail Information:**